Add-ons configuration loader#

 import config from '@plone/registry';

-import applyAddonConfiguration from './registry.loader';
+import applyAddonConfiguration from './.plone/registry.loader';

 applyAddonConfiguration(config);